FailAcademy/learning/wdp-vancouver/_slides/week-07/03-oop-plugins-widgets.md

 # Plugin Refresher

 - A theme controls the **presentation** of content
-- A plugin is used to control the **behavior and features** of your WordPress site
+- A plugin is used to control the **behaviour and features** of your WordPress site
 - Themes should not add critical functionality to your site

 ---